oracle/oracle-database-operator/docs/dbcs/provisioning/update_license.md

 ## Sample Output

-[Here](./update_license_sample_output.log) is the sample output for updating the license type an existing OBDS System deployed in OCI using Oracle DB Operator OBDS Controller.
+[This log file](./update_license_sample_output.log) is an example output log file for updating the license type an existing OBDS System deployed in OCI using Oracle DB Operator OBDS Controller.